-Hidden Sand Village provide example of:
+Hidden Sand Village provides examples of:

 - Blow You Away: They are the main village of Wind Country, after all.
 Temari, Gaara, and Baki are all confirmed to have wind-nature chakra.

 - Cast Speciation: Subverted.
-The Sand Siblings were the only team in the Chunnin Exams that broke the Geodesic Cast template of a physical fighter, a tactical genius and a token girl; instead, they featured two tactical geniuses (both Kankuro and Temari matched up the respective thinkers of two other teams in Shino and Shikamaru), no physical fighter at all (the three were long-range specialists) and a girl who wasn't quite a token (Temari was the only kunoichi in the entire exam who passed the preliminary fights).
+The Sand Siblings were the only team in the Chunnin Exams that broke the Geodesic Cast template of a physical fighter, a tactical genius, and a token girl; instead, they featured two tactical geniuses (both Kankuro and Temari matched up the respective thinkers of two other teams in Shino and Shikamaru), no physical fighter at all (the three were long-range specialists) and a girl who wasn't quite a token (Temari was the only kunoichi in the entire exam who passed the preliminary fights).

 - Darker and Edgier: Suna sometimes is portrayed as this towards Konoha, with both still being on the side of good.
 The fans sometimes take it further.